 While health and quality of life deteriorate dramatically, Parkinson’s does not appear to shorten a person’s lifespan.
 Thus, the focus of care is on slowing progression of the disease and maintaining quality of life and independence for the patient for as long as possible.

-Since the central nervous system is the primary part of the body that is affected, keeping this part of the body functioning optimally is a must.
+Since it affects the central nervous system primarily, keeping this part of the body functioning optimally is a must.
 Let’s look at three ways upper cervical chiropractic may be able to help maintain proper CNS function.

 Upper Cervical Chiropractic and the CNS